Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Hierarchical Optimization

 \subsection{Graph Structure Manipulation}

-The OptiGraph provides flexibility for manipulating graph structure (e.g., apply partitioning and aggregation schemes).
-This can facilitate visualization and can help apply algorithms that are suitable for specific graph structures.
-The ideas below were first introduced in \cite{jalving2022graph}, but we formalize these ideas for the hierarchical setting, and we show later how they can be used for exploring and decomposing hierarchical structures. \\
+The OptiGraph provides flexibility for manipulating graph structure, including apply partitioning and aggregation schemes.
+These can facilitate visualization (e.g., plotting an aggregated graph with fewer nodes may be significantly easier than the original graph) and can help apply algorithms that are suitable for specific graph structures.
+The ideas below were first introduced in \cite{jalving2022graph}, but we formalize these ideas for the hierarchical setting, and we show later how they can be used for exploring and decomposing hierarchical structures.
+We will introduce the concepts mathematically here, and details on the software implementation are contained in the Supporting Information. \\

 Problem structure can be manipulated by creating induced subgraphs on an existing graph, where an $``$induced subgraph$"$ is one in which a subset of edges contains all edges of the original graph that connect nodes of the subset (an edge of the induced subgraph cannot connect nodes not contained in the subset) \cite{bosak1984induced}.
 Here, we assume that a subgraph can be created from an existing graph $\mg_{\circ}$ to obtain a graph with nested subgraphs that we denote as $\mg_{\circ}(\{\mg_{\circ, i}\}_{i \in 1, ..., N_*}, \mn_{\mg_{\circ}}, \me_{\mg_{\circ}})$. \\